vert-x3/vertx-web-site/src/site/blog/posts/vertx-unit-and-hamcrest.md

 It just creates a new HTTP server and when launched it notifies the `future` of the completion.

-To test this verticle with vert.x unit you would write something like:
+To test this verticle with Vert.x Unit you would write something like:

 ```java
 @RunWith(VertxUnitRunner.class)